-Princess Alice was so shaken by the events that she turned to mysticism as a solace, and she began to embrace the Greek Orthodox faith.
+Princess Alice was so shaken up by the events that she turned to mysticism as a solace, and she began to embrace the Greek Orthodox faith.
 Tragically, she also suffered a nervous breakdown.

-In February of 1930, she was diagnosed with schizophrenia and was transferred — against her will — to a sanatorium in Switzerland, where her therapist consulted Sigmund Freud for a further diagnosis.
+In February of 1930, she was diagnosed with schizophrenia and was transferred—against her will—to a sanatorium in Switzerland, where her therapist consulted Sigmund Freud for a further diagnosis.

-After her release from the sanatorium, Princess Alice traveled around Europe without anyone knowing her true identity and for over seven years she had no contact whatsoever with her husband or even her children.
+After her release from the sanatorium, Princess Alice traveled around Europe without anyone knowing her true identity, and for over seven years, she had no contact whatsoever with her husband or even her children.

-However, in 1937, her daughter Princess Cecilie, along with her son-in-law and two of her grandchildren, were killed in an air crash at Ostend, Belgium.
+However, in 1937, her daughter, Princess Cecilie, along with her son-in-law and two of her grandchildren, were killed in an air crash at Ostend, Belgium.
 She and Prince Andrew met again for the first time in six years at their funeral.

 Charity work in Greece